nanograv/PINT/docs/tcb2tdb-factors.rst

     4. M2 has n = 1

-In general, if a parameter x appears in the timing model as C*x and if C*x has dimensionality of the form [T**n], the scaling should be done with the "effective dimensionality" n.
+In general, if a parameter x appears in the timing model as C*x and if C*x has dimensionality of the form [T^n], the scaling should be done with the "effective dimensionality" n.

-If a parameter doesn't have a dimensionality of [T**n], a general rule is to reorganize the factors in the equation such that each group has a dimensionality [T**n].
+If a parameter doesn't have a dimensionality of [T^n], a general rule is to reorganize the factors in the equation such that each group has a dimensionality [T^n].
 This is ALWAYS possible because the timing model components produce either a delay ([T^1]) or a phase ([T^0]).

-A useful trick for doing this type of transformation is to express the parameters in geometrized units, where everything has dimensions of [T**n].
-For example, a mass M will be expressed as G*M/c**3, and a distance L will be expressed as L/c.
+A useful trick for doing this type of transformation is to express the parameters in geometrized units, where everything has dimensions of [T^n].
+For example, a mass M will be expressed as G*M/c^3, and a distance L will be expressed as L/c.
 Please note that this may not work in every case, and each parameter should be treated in a case-by-case basis depending on the delay/phase expression they appear in.